-The “Accreditation of Mexican Law Enforcement Agencies, Emergency Communications Centers and Police Academies to International Standards”, also referred to as the “Enhancing Professionalism in Mexican Law Enforcement Agencies” project is a joint initiative of the Police Foundation and the Commission on Accreditation in Law Enforcement Agencies, with funding support from the United States Department of State Bureau of International Narcotics and Law Enforcement Affairs (INL).
+The “Accreditation of Mexican Law Enforcement Agencies, Emergency Communications Centers and Police Academies to International Standards”, also referred to as the “Enhancing Professionalism in Mexican Law Enforcement Agencies” project is a joint initiative of the Police Foundation and the Commission on Accreditation of Law Enforcement Agencies, Inc. (CALEA) with funding support from the United States Department of State Bureau of International Narcotics and Law Enforcement Affairs (INL).

 The objectives of the program include providing on-site and remote technical assistance to Mexican agencies, preparing for a self-assessment by complying with applicable CALEA accreditation standards, developing proofs of compliance, conducting on-site assessments including a comprehensive document review at each agency in coordination with INL, assessment reports with agency recommendations, a panel hearing at CALEA Commission meetings with agency staff to review the report and address any issues therein in coordination with INL, and finally, CALEA will grant accreditation to agencies upon a determination that the agency is in compliance with all applicable standards in accordance with the CALEA process.